 Tools for School

 This program occurs annually in August at The Salvation Army.
 Tools for School provides school supplies for children in kindergarten (must be 5 by September 1) through 12th grade.
-Parents will be instructed when to call in and provide information on numbers and grade levels of children.
+An informational flyer will be available for families to pick up at the Corps Community Center or print from the link below.
+The flyer will give parents the information about calling in to place children on the list for school supplies.
 Availability of supplies depends on the donations received from the community, local businesses, and churches.
 Families must be Brown County residents and low income.

 Families can sign up for Christmas Assistance in late fall.
 Each child will be eligible for a book, 1 or 2 toys, stocking stuffers, a family game and the family will be eligible for a food basket.
 Information on when to sign up and what documents to bring to the sign up is available beginning in September by calling (920) 497-7053 and requesting the holiday assistance information line.